MohemedAmine/ModSim_Labs/README.md

 If you use these materials in your work, please cite as:

-> OULED SAID Mohamed amine (2025).
+> Ouled Said, M. A., & Khaldi, B. (2025).
 Modeling and Simulation Labs (ModSim): A Comprehensive Practical Training Series. École Supérieure d'Informatique - Sidi Bel Abbès.

 ---